-With interconnected devices, sensors, and communication protocols, IoT allows real-time temperature monitoring, analytics, and automated control, providing more accurate and reliable data for critical decision-making.
+IoT enables real-time temperature monitoring, analytics, and automated control using networked devices, sensors, and communication protocols, resulting in more accurate and dependable data for crucial decision-making.

-What is IoT temperature monitoring in the energy industry?
+What is Internet of Things temperature monitoring in the power sector?

 Which devices are involved in IoT temperature monitoring?